 The CSA Centre has therefore commissioned further research to build a better understanding of the nature of child sexual abuse offending and the context in which offences are committed.
 Its aim is to develop, test and apply a typology of CSA offending from analysis of police case files and practitioner engagement.

-The research project began in April 2018 and is estimated to take 18 months in total, consisting of three stages.
-We will be seeking to draw out emerging findings within the first year.
+The research project began in April 2018 and is estimated to take 18 months in total.

-This work is funded and commissioned by the CSA Centre and will be delivered by Middlesex University.
-Download the briefing paper below to find out more about the research project.
+This work is funded and commissioned by the CSA Centre and will be delivered in partnership with Middlesex University.